trojanface/readmegenerator/README.md

 ## Usage
 1. Run script with node. e.g. (node index.js)
 2. Answer the questions.
-3. Find the created README file in the selected directory.
+3. Find the created README file in the folder where index.js runs.

 ## License
 Personal Use